Zidious/crypto-telegrambot/README.md

-# Crypto Price Telegram BOT
+# Cryptocurrency Telegram BOT

-A Crypto price BOT built with TypeScript, Node, Telegraf and, CoinGecko API.
+A Cryptocurrency BOT built with TypeScript, Node, Telegraf and, CoinGecko API.

 ## Usage